Love ’em or hate ’em?

 It took me many years to understand a good morning started the night before.
-By starting the night before, it means I pick my clothes to wear for tomorrow, find my shoes, have my kids set-up their outfits for tomorrow and most importantly they find their shoes and PE clothes.
+By starting the night before, it means I pick my clothes to wear for tomorrow, find my shoes, have my kids set-up their outfits for tomorrow (or I would set them out when they were babies and toddlers) and most importantly they find their shoes and PE clothes.
 Nobody’s got time in the morning to scramble around looking for lost clothing items.
 Right?

 You Failed to Prep the Night Before

 In addition to choosing your clothes for tomorrow, you need to do complete prep for anything you need in the morning the night before.
 If your cell phone needs to be charged, plug it in (don’t forget to charge your tablet, too).
 Make lunches, pack your computer bag/work bag, prepare backpacks and diaper bags.

 If you have school-age children, make sure your kids have all finished their homework AND put all their homework and books back in their backpacks.
 You don’t want to be halfway to school when someone says, “Mom!
 I forgot my history homework!”

 Set aside 10-20 minutes to prep for tomorrow.
 You will be glad you did and you will sleep better knowing everything is ready for tomorrow.

 You Missed Your Morning Vitamin D

 Light and sunshine help us wake up every morning.
 When it’s time to get up, I start turning on lights all over our house.
 My kids start yelling, “Mom, turn off the lights!”
 But I just ignore them, because I know that light helps us wake up.

 Give yourself 10-15 minutes every day of the morning sun.
 Natural sunlight helps us wake up and be more alert all day and a natural source of vitamin D. Anytime you feel tired during the day, try a few minutes of sunshine to brighten your day.